 New Orthopedic Imaging Reduces Radiation Exposure

-Denver International Spine Center (DISC) is home to a new imaging and assessment suite, featuring EOS imaging technology that provides full-body, 2D and 3D images of patients using low-dose radiation.
+Denver International Spine Center (DISC) is home to a new imaging and assessment suite, that provides full-body, 2D and 3D images of patients using low-dose radiation.

-The full body imaging capabilities of EOS allow for comprehensive and accurate assessments of patients' spinal alignment and scoliosis, with the additional benefit of markedly reduced radiation exposure.
+The full body imaging capabilities allow for comprehensive and accurate assessments of patients' spinal alignment and scoliosis, with the additional benefit of markedly reduced radiation exposure.

-- The EOS® system offers 50 to 85 percent less radiation than traditional X-ray systems and 95 percent less dose than basic computed tomography (CT) scans.
+- This system offers 50 to 85 percent less radiation than traditional X-ray systems and 95 percent less dose than basic computed tomography (CT) scans.

-- An EOS full body exam takes less than 20 seconds for an adult and less than 15 seconds for a child.
+- A full body exam takes less than 20 seconds for an adult and less than 15 seconds for a child.
 Total exam time for a full spine, including frontal and lateral views, takes about 4 minutes.